-This page includes data available from the 2017–18 and 2018–19 Consumer Experience Report survey.
+This page includes data available at December 2020.
 You can download data directly from the visualisations by clicking in the graph area and using the 'download' menu.
+The AIHW notes that results should be interpreted with caution considering factors such as survey sampling, response rates and representativeness.

 In this section, you can explore information on the results of the Consumer Experience Report (CER) survey, including a breakdown by service and consumer characteristics.